bkuhlmann/auther/README.md

 For those using Auther 1.x.x, there are a few minor changes to be applied in order to upgrade to 2.x.x:

 0. Move the old Auther settings (i.e. `config/application.rb`) into an Auther initilizer (i.e.
    `config/initializers/auther.rb`).
-Read the *Customization* section above for additional instruction.
+Read the *Customization- section above for additional instruction.
 0. All account settings have changed from `login` and `password` to `encrypted_login` and `encrypted_password` keys.
 0. The `success_url` account settings have been renamed to `authorized_url`.

 # Troubleshooting

-* If upgrading Rails, changing the cookie/session settings, generating a new secret base key, etc. this might cause Auther authentication to fail.
+- If upgrading Rails, changing the cookie/session settings, generating a new secret base key, etc. this might cause Auther authentication to fail.
 Make sure to clear your browser cookies in this situation or use Google Chrome (incognito mode) to verify.

 # Resources

-* [Simplest Auth](https://github.com/vigetlabs/simplest_auth) - For situations where you need user and email reset support beyond what this engine can provide.
+- [Simplest Auth](https://github.com/vigetlabs/simplest_auth) - For situations where you need user and email reset support beyond what this engine can provide.
-* [Devise](https://github.com/plataformatec/devise) - For complex situations where you need persisted user objects, email support, social media support, and much more.
+- [Devise](https://github.com/plataformatec/devise) - For complex situations where you need persisted user objects, email support, social media support, and much more.

 # Contributions